-In child protective actions, including actions alleging child abuse or neglect brought pursuant to Title 22 of the Maine Revised Statutes, GALs are appointed pursuant to 22 MRSA § 4005.
-These GAL’s must be either attorneys or Court Appointed Special Advocates, or CASAs.
-The state absorbs the cost of these GAL’s.
+In child protective actions, including actions alleging child abuse or neglect brought pursuant to Title 22 of the Maine Revised Statutes, GALs are appointed pursuant to 22 M.R.S. § 4005.
+GALs must be either attorneys or Court Appointed Special Advocates, or CASAs.
+The state absorbs the cost of GALs.

-In certain Probate Court proceedings brought under Title 18-A of the Maine Revised Statutes, the court may also appoint a GAL pursuant to 18-A MRSA § 1-403(4).
-Depending on budget constraints in each county, the Probate Court may or may not be able to absorb the costs of these GAL’s.
+In certain Probate Court proceedings brought under Title 18-A of the Maine Revised Statutes, the court may also appoint a GAL pursuant to 18-A M.R.S. § 1-403(4).
+Depending on budget constraints in each county, the Probate Court may or may not be able to absorb the costs of these GALs.

 The Maine Supreme Judicial Court has adopted Rules and Standards of Practice for Guardians ad Litem in Title 19-A and Title 22 cases.
 GALs appointed pursuant to these rules must be listed on a roster of GALs unless the trial court determines there is good cause to make a special appointment.